Experimental Assortments for Choice Estimation and Nest Identification: Introduction

 \subsection{Our Experiment Design}

 Our experiment design prescribes a small number of pre-determined assortments, making it easy to deploy in practical experimentation settings.
-Indeed, a retail chain may only be able to experiment with one assortment per brick-and-mortar store, and it may want to experiment in parallel, so the outcome of the previous experiment cannot be used to adaptively determine the next assortment.
-In our drinks example where the randomization is over time, each day can only be assigned a single assortment, so our design allows the experimentation to be completed in fewer days.
+Indeed, a retail chain may only be able to experiment with one assortment per brick-and-mortar store, and it may want to experiment in parallel, so earlier outcomes cannot be used to adaptively choose later assortments.
+In our drinks example where the randomization is over time, each day can be assigned only one assortment, so our design allows the experimentation to be completed in fewer days.

 We now explain our design, for which we recall the example from \Cref{table:introExample}.
 There, it was possible to deduce that \apple,\orange are in the same nest which does not include \milk or \boba, but not possible to deduce whether \milk,\boba are in the same nest.
 To rectify this, our experiment design promises the following property: for any (ordered) pair of items $i,j$, there exists an experimental assortment $S$ containing $i$ but not $j$.
 By looking at the assortment $S$ containing \milk but not \boba, we get a sense of how the removal of \boba boosted \milk's sales, which helps deduce whether they are in the same nest.